-LAS VEGAS (KSNV & MyNews 3) -- Jay Sirat shouldn't be dead but his addiction to bath salts destroyed his life.
+LAS VEGAS (KSNV & MyNews 3) -- Jay Sirat shouldn't be dead, but his addiction to bath salts destroyed his life.

-News 3's Reed Cowan is investigating this new drug trend and spoke with Jay's father, Rob Sirat -- a man determined to save other lives by telling his son's story.
+News 3's Reed Cowan is investigating this new drug trend and spoke with Jay's father, Rob Sirat -- a man determined to save lives by telling his son's story.

+News 3 has shown some of the bath salts Robb Sirat found in his son's bedroom after his son's death.
 Jay was a college-bound young man from a religious family and should have lived -- should have been anywhere -- but in a Boulder City grave.

 Synthetic drugs known as bath salts killed him, says his father.

 “I felt that when my son was on bath salts . . . he was possessed,” he said holding back tears.

-Sirat sensing something was wrong with Jay took him for a drug test.
+Sirat, sensing something was wrong with Jay, took him for a drug test.

 He passed because as those who sell bath salts told our undercover team: "They always come out with new ones and the ones they ban, there's not much time to catch up it costs too much money to make all these special tests for each different kind there's a thousand and they can tweak and make it a different compound."

-Within months Jay Sirat became a person his family didn't recognize and.one night lost his mind.
+Within months, Jay Sirat became a person his family didn't recognize and one night lost his mind.

 “Words I never thought in a million years . . .
 Jay's dead,” Rob Sirat says.
-“I remember the next think I knew I was on the ground in the arms of my friends.”
+“I remember the next thing I knew I was on the ground in the arms of my friends.”

 Robb Sirat believes action is a way to heal.

-It hasn't been that long since his son's death and already he's been to smoke shops that sell bath salts to confront those who sell it.
+It hasn't been that long since his son's death, and already he's been to smoke shops that sell bath salts to confront those who sell it.